Emancipation Lawyer Newton and Sussex County

-New Jersey lawyers handle issues of supervision and child support
+New Jersey lawyers help children and families handle issues of supervision and child support

 If you are paying or receiving child support, an experienced New Jersey family lawyer can assist you with the recent changes in state rules regarding emancipation.
 Under a law that took effect on February 1, 2017, with a few exceptions, 19 is now the age when parental child support obligations end for nondisabled youths who aren’t full-time students.
 Previously, there was no set age for emancipation in the state.
 At Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C. in Newton, our experienced family law attorneys advise parents on emancipation and how it affects issues such as child support and medical insurance.
 We will look at your current or pending arrangements to explain how you and your children will be affected.